sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/excel.rst

 ----
 This node saves the incoming dataset as Excel File.

-Below is a sample workflow which contains the Save Excel Advanced processor in Fire Insights.
+Below is a sample workflow which contains the Save Excel Advanced processor in Sparkflows.
 It demonstrates the usage of the Save Excel Advanced node to save incoming dataset in Excel format.

 It does the following processing of data: